235u/proposals/BootstrapTheming/README.md

 ![Other open jobs by this Client](docs/open-jobs.png)

-on December 20, 2019, having **3** more open URGENT jobs posted 5 day ago within `Front-End Development` with identical descriptions, replacing the name of the host application:
+on December 20, 2019, having **3** more open URGENT jobs, posted **5** days ago within `Front-End Development`, with identical descriptions, replacing the name of the host application:

 > We'd like to know if there are any limitations as to the development of the CoralDRAW [Photoshop/Sketch] vs. a standard web application development (backend API or frontend).
 Knowledge**s** in this area would be a strong plus.
 >
 > PREFERENCES TO THE TECHNOLOGY:
-> - Javascript/Typescript
+> &hyphen; Javascript/Typescript
-> - Angular 8, Node
+> &hyphen; Angular 8, Node

-According my knowledge (due lack of knowledge of the proclaimed native speaker): knowledge has no plural, and yes, there are limitations (the `Desktop Software Development` subcategory within the `Web, Mobile & Software Dev` category being there for a reason).
+According to my knowledge (due lack of knowledge of the proclaimed native speaker): knowledge has no plural, and yes, there are limitations (the `Desktop Software Development` subcategory within the `Web, Mobile & Software Dev` category being there for a reason).

-The job targeted by this proposal has been closed / switched to invite-only, with **3** invites sent, **1** unanswered invite and **2** [sic!] hires.
+The job targeted by this proposal has been closed / switched to invite-only, with **3** invites sent, **1** unanswered invite and **2**&nbsp;[sic!] hires.